BenDol/bendol/README.md

 ---

-> “Contribute where you can and find what you love.”
+> “Contribute where you can and you'll find what you love.”
 > — *Ben Dol*